regolith-labs/steel/README.md

 # 🏗️ Steel

-**Steel is a framework for building smart contracts on Solana.** It provides of a set of helper functions, macros, and code patterns for scaffolding smart contracts.
-Steel is generally designed to be unopinionated, minimizing boilerplate and maximizing flexibility.
+**Steel is a new framework for building smart contracts on Solana.** It provides a library of helper functions, macros, and code patterns for implementing secure and maintainable programs.
+Steel is generally designed to be unopinionated, minimizing boilerplate code and maximizing developer flexibility.

 ## Notes